 The back roads were relaxing, plus the ride was more peaceful and efficient than I expected – worth every mile.
 Still finding it difficult to ‘just stop’ and snap a picture, but its coming – seems like there are a thousand in my head that I missed.
 But the trip remained one of a few simple objectives with no itinerary, no plans – the only one that loomed was the one of a return date prior to Thanksgiving.

-From Madeira Beach I returned to the interstate and the ‘hypertension’ that radiates from the frenzy of it all – the ride to Fort Myers was swift in comparison to the past few days.
+From Madeira Beach I returned to the interstate and the ‘hypertension’ that radiates from the frenzy of it all – the drive to Fort Myers was swift in comparison to the ride of the last few days.

 Once in Fort Myers I tried to slow it down a bit and ride a few of the small streets that at one time encapsulated my whole world.
 Most of the familiar places were now camouflaged under forty years of change.